 Like in our earlier Alsatian theater project, MeThAL, our data will be published following FAIR standards.

 The site is managed by Pablo Ruiz Fabo.
+The main developer for the visualization interface was Enzo Doyen.
+For data development credits, see doi:10.5281/zenodo.10520031.

-Wowchemy was used to create the site.
+Wowchemy (aka Hugo Blox) was used to create the site.

 The site is hosted at Université de Strasbourg, using GitLab Pages.